meggrooms/Credit_Risk_Analysis/README.md

 ### Overview

-The credit industry can be very risky, classifying potential customers as a good or poor risk is vital to the financial health of the credit provider.
-In this module I used various libraries and algorithms to build and evaluate models to predict each person's credit risk.
+The credit industry can be very risky, classifying potential customers as a high or low risk is vital to the financial health of the credit provider.
+In this module I used various libraries and algorithms to build and evaluate models to predict a person's credit risk.
 These include:
 <br>
 • imbalanced-learn<BR>
 • scikit-learn<BR>